 This is a transcript from the video series The Skeptic’s Guide to Health, Medicine, and the Media.
 Watch it now, on The Great Courses Plus.

 But the brain remains especially vulnerable after a concussion, while brain cells are already requiring lots of extra energy to heal.
-This healing time is an especially dangerous time for players to return to the field.
+During this healing time, it is especially dangerous for players to return to the field.

 Learn more about the science of concussions